MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-functions.md

 Use VSTS.Feed function to load detailed information about bugs.

 1. Create a new blank query and click on "Advanced Editor" in the Power BI Query Editor
-2. In the editor, add the text below to load the feed for `fabrikam-fiber-inc` account and `Fabrikam-Fiber-Git` project using full URL to OData endpoint.
+2. In the editor, add the text below to load the feed for the `fabrikam-fiber-inc` organization and `Fabrikam-Fiber-Git` project using full URL to OData endpoint.
 3. Select relevant columns using "Choose Columns", in this case select `WorkItemID` and `State`.

 Basic Query: